MatthewCech/Console-Utils/README.md

-# console_drawing_utilities
+# Console [Drawing] Utilities
-This is a cross-platform console drawing project that only modifies relevant characters, as inspired by video compression techniques.
+This is a cross-platform console drawing project that only modifies relevant characters, inspired vaguely by some gif and video compression techniques.

 Features:

+- Drawing at a specified location in the console!
-- Simplified console draw/write calls.
+- Simplified console drawing/write calls!
-- Frame interpolation for smoother images.
+- Frame interpolation for higher update speeds!
 - Foreground character colors!
-- Text rendering.
+- Flexible draw area sizing!

 Not Features: